The possible risks associated with the different sleeping practices of the child

 4. Protect your baby from exposure to tobacco, before and after birth.

 5. Some allergens and chemicals lurking in the everyday environment are potentially toxic to babies.
-A few precautions can limit the risks: remember to ventilate your child's room but also the other rooms for 10 minutes every day, even in winter to avoid the accumulation in the air of chemical substances (varnishes, glues, etc.)
+A few precautions can help limit the risks: remember to ventilate your child's bedroom but also other rooms for 10 minutes every day, even in winter to avoid the accumulation of chemical substances in the air (varnish, glue, etc.). etc.)

 6. Reduce the number of cleaning products and prefer single-component products (alcohol vinegar, black soap, etc.) in moderate doses.

-7. Do not use home fragrances, incense, candles, as they are often high in harmful chemicals.
+7. Do not use room perfumes, incense, candles, as they are often rich in harmful chemical compounds.

-8. Avoid work, especially painting, within 6 months after birth.
+8. Avoid work, especially painting work, for 6 months after birth.

-9. Check that toys and childcare articles (including pacifiers, activity mats, changing mats, etc.) are CE or NF approved.
-The regulations on toys and their composition are not the same for children under 3 years old and for those over 3 years old.
+9. Check that toys and childcare items (including pacifiers, play mats, changing mats, etc.) are CE or NF approved.
+The regulations on toys and their composition are not the same for children under 3 years old and those over 3 years old.
 It is important to respect it.

-10. Wash textiles (stuffed animals and clothes) before first use and regularly, due to the possible presence of undesirable chemical compounds.
+10. Wash textiles (soft toys and clothing) before first use and regularly, due to the possible presence of unwanted chemical compounds.

-11. Avoid taking your child out during very hot periods and when pollution peaks (especially late afternoons).
-Avoid areas with heavy road traffic, especially during rush hour.
+11. Avoid taking your child out during periods of extreme heat and when pollution peaks (particularly late afternoons).
+Avoid areas with heavy road traffic, especially during rush hours.

 12. Avoid the use of cosmetic products in the first months, both for you and for your baby; Plant treatment products (against insects or fungi) often contain pesticides that are harmful to you and your child: limit their use.

 To conclude, baby is a very fragile being.
-It is important to take care of him and to be aware of all the risks he may incur.
-By educating yourself on the subject (and you did it by reading this article), you have already done 3/4 of the work.
-It will now simply be a question of appealing to your good conscience.
+It is important to take care of him and be aware of all the risks he may incur.
+By educating yourself on the subject (and you have done so by reading this article), you have already done 3/4 of the work.
+It will now simply be a matter of appealing to your good conscience.
 If you have the will to do well, we are convinced that everything can only go well.
-I hope I have helped you more in this process, and I invite you to visit our article which discusses the secret of good nutrition if you want to know more health tips ;)
+I hope to have helped you further in this process, and I invite you to visit our article which addresses the secret of good nutrition if you would like to know more health tips ;)

 Sources